vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 the cold, which is jeopardizing my recent switch to an earlier sleep schedule, but I need to maintain that switch otherwise things will get super-hard once the daylight savings switch happens.

+## 2025-03-11: skipping jogging (and therefore also strength exercises) to help with daylight saving adjustment

+On Tuesday 2025-03-11, I skipped jogging (and therefore also strength exercises) to help me adjust more quickly to the daylight saving time and its attendant obligations in terms of waking up earlier and sleeping earlier.
+By the time I was ready to go jogging, it was already around 1:25 PM, so going jogging would have delayed my meal start to around 3:10 PM whereas if I didn't, I could start my meal around 1:40 PM; this difference of 1.5 hours could be quite helpful with helping me switch to an earlier cycle of sleeping and waking up.

+I did do hand gripper exercises as usual and also took blood pressure readings (the act of taking blood pressure readings is part of what delayed me).